Legal Updated 8 min read

 Boilermakers, pipefitters, and insulators who worked at Indiana’s coal-fired power plants faced concentrated exposure to asbestos insulation.
 These cases are typically strong because power plant workers had direct, repeated contact with asbestos materials over extended careers.
 The insulation manufacturers responsible for these products are among the defendants most frequently named in Indiana litigation.

-Typical Compensation
+Typical Compensation Sources

 Most Indiana mesothelioma cases resolve through a combination of lawsuit settlements and trust fund claims.
 The total recovery depends on the strength of the exposure evidence, the number of identifiable defendants, and the plaintiff’s work and medical history.

-Typical Indiana Mesothelioma Compensation
+Indiana Mesothelioma Compensation Sources

-Lawsuit settlement $1M-$2.5M 12-18 months
+Lawsuit settlement 12-18 months Depends on exposure evidence and defendants

-Trust fund claims (combined) $150K-$400K 3-12 months
+Trust fund claims (combined) 3-12 months Multiple trusts may apply to a single case

-VA benefits (if veteran) $3,600+/month 3-6 months
+VA benefits (if veteran) 3-6 months Separate from lawsuit/trust fund recovery

-Workers' compensation Varies by employer 1-6 months
+Workers' compensation 1-6 months Varies by employer and injury classification

 Important Context

-These figures represent reported outcomes and industry averages.
-Individual case results depend on specific facts and circumstances, including exposure history, medical documentation, and the defendants involved.
-Prior results do not guarantee a similar outcome.
+Individual case outcomes depend on specific facts including exposure history, medical documentation, and which defendants are named.
+Prior results in other cases do not guarantee a similar outcome.

 Filing Deadlines

-Indiana has a two-year statute of limitations for both personal injury and wrongful death mesothelioma claims.
-Two years is shorter than most neighboring states.
-Ohio allows two years, Michigan allows three, and Illinois allows two.
+Indiana has a two-year statute of limitations for both personal injury (Ind.
+Code § 34-11-2-4) and wrongful death (§ 34-23-1-1) mesothelioma claims.
+The clock runs from diagnosis for personal injury claims and from date of death for wrongful death claims.
 Because tracing decades-old industrial exposure requires time to gather employment records, product identification, and medical documentation, investigation should begin as early as possible after diagnosis.
-For context on how Indiana’s legal landscape fits within the broader national picture, see the mesothelioma rates by state analysis.

-What is the average mesothelioma settlement in Indiana?
+What is the statute of limitations for mesothelioma claims in Indiana?

 How long does a mesothelioma case take in Indiana?